datastaxdevs/workshop-intro-to-cassandra/README.md

 - **Create the database**.
 Review all the fields to make sure they are as shown, and click the `Create Database` button.

-You will see your new database as `Pending` in the Dashboard.
+You will see your new database as `Pending` in the Dashboard;

-The status will change to `Active` when the database is ready, this will only take 2-3 minutes.
-You will also receive an email when it is ready.
+the status will change to `Active` when the database is ready.
+This will only take 2-3 minutes (you will also receive an email when it is ready).

 ## 2. Create tables
 Ok, now that you have a database created the next step is to create tables to work with.